12 Telltale Signs Your Cat Is Happy

 They emit a high-pitched purr or chirp

 Have you ever heard your cat make a high-pitched purring or chirping sound—kind of like a cross between a purr and a meow—but had no idea what it meant?
 We have the answer: They do that when they’re in a great mood or when they want to play.
 It’s their way of saying, “I’m a happy cat!” and letting others know.
 “This is a form of communication and a self-soothing mechanism for the kitty,” says Dr. Zacharias.
 “They want other animals, and us, to know they come in peace.”
+According to a new study, cats like baby talk AKA when their owners speak in high-pitched voices as well.
 Don’t miss these other cat facts that are purr-fectly fascinating.